polygonal/ds/README.md

  * added: Array.getRect() for extracting a rectangular region
  * modified: use access control instead of friend sytax with typedef
  * modified: less agressive inlining
- * modified: API: use plain array to pass random values to shuffle() instead of Da
+ * modified: use plain array to pass random values to shuffle() instead of Da
- * modified: API: Array2/3.getArray() renamed to Array2/3.getVector()
+ * modified: Array2/3.getArray() renamed to Array2/3.getVector()
  * fixed: several bugfixes for neko/cpp
- * modified: API: walk() renamed to iter() to match Haxe Lambda style.
  * modified: switched to dox for documentation
- * modified: API: renamed SLL to Sll, DLL to Dll, BST to Bst, DA to Da: match Haxe naming style
+ * modified: renamed SLL to Sll, DLL to Dll, BST to Bst: match Haxe naming style
  * modified: removed HashMap class (deprecated, Flash only)

 ### 1.4.1 (released 2013-07-08)